 Phantasmagoria quickly became the best-selling game in the United States and was Sierra’s best-selling computer game to date.
 It grossed $12.000.000 and sold 300.000 units during its first weekend of release.
 It turned a red 1994 to a black 1995, with Sierra posting a profit of $3.26 million.

 Due to its development delays, Phantasmagoria was released after other new FMV titles like Wing Commander III and Under a Killing Moon, so it didn’t receive as much credit for heralding the genre as other titles did.

 Sierra would keep producing FMV adventures throughout the nineties, some more successful than others.

-The late ’90s would see the release of numerous FMV adventure games, but most often these failed miserable with lacklustre performances from actors and budgets to low to facility the requirements of putting Hollywood in a game, adding that with the fact that many titles wanted to utilize new technologies and in the process completely forgot all about gameplay.
+The late ’90s would see the release of numerous FMV adventure games, but most often these failed miserably with lackluster performances from actors and budgets too low to facilitate the requirements of putting Hollywood in a game, adding that with the fact that many titles wanted to utilize new technologies and in the process completely forgot all about gameplay.